-If you’re consistently focused on the outcome of both your races and training runs, you’re bound to be disappointed at least some of the time–so many things outside of your control need to line up on race day to achieve peak performance.
+If you’re consistently focused on the outcomes of your races and your training runs, you’re bound to be disappointed at least some of the time–so many things outside of your control need to line up to achieve peak performance.
 Weather, unexpected life stress (who hasn’t been there?), a perfectly operating digestive system: the list of things that can so easily go wrong is endless.
 We’ve nailed down some non-results-based goals that you can work on while preparing for (and running) your next race.

 Setting non-outcome-related running goals can be a huge confidence booster and a much more effective way to learn and grow as an athlete than simply focusing on results.
 Olympian, researcher and coach Joanna Ziegler writes in her book The Champion Mindset: An Athlete’s Guide to Mental Toughness, that she always had her very best races when she was focused on having fun, and simply doing the best she could that specific day.
 Here are her favourite things to focus on.

 Practising nutrition in training is essential, and training your gut to adjust to taking in calories if you’re participating in a longer event, or simply finessing what works for you before and after running, can be game-changers.
 What works in training doesn’t always translate to race day, so practising nutrition goals in smaller races and events is a great way to figure out what works best for you.